boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 ## zkChannels Overview
 zkChannels is a layer 2 protocol that enables anonymous and scalable payments between a customer and a merchant.
 The customer has the ability to make payments anonymously as long as they have an open channel with sufficient balance.
 That is, the customer’s anonymity set for a payment is the set of all customers with whom the given merchant has a channel open.
-The merchant's set of zkChannels follows a 'hub and spoke' topology, where the merchant is the 'hub' and the customers are the 'spokes'.
+A zkChannels network follows a 'hub-and-spoke' topology.
+A hub-and-spoke network has a central component that's connected to multiple networks around it.
+In zkChannels, merchant is the central 'hub' connected to multiple customers or 'spokes'.

 zkChannels on Tezos is built out two main components:
 * [`zkAbacus`](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf).
 This component contains the functionality for a customer and a merchant to open, track payments, and collaboratively close a channel.
 This component does not interact with a payment network.